 In the pop-up window, select Analyze data quality, and click Analyze.

 The data quality analysis is run, and the results should be available after a few minutes.
 You might need to click the Refresh icon.
 When the data analysis is complete, click PATIENTS to go to the PATIENTS data asset.

 Go to the Data quality tab of the PATIENTS data asset.
 You see three new data quality dimensions in addition to the ones that you looked through earlier.
 Notice that the overall quality score for the PATIENTS data asset has dropped.
 If you go to the Columns tab in the left pane, you see that due to these new rules, the BIRTHDATE, DEATHDATE, DRIVERS_LICENSE, and PASSPORT columns had a drop in quality score.

 The first newly added data quality dimension — Rule violations: At_least_one_of_DL_Passport_exists – specifies the rule violations for the quality rule that you created.
 The second one — Rule violations: DoD_gte_DoB — specifies the rule violations for the data rule that you created.
 The third one — Rule violations: DoD_lte_Today — specifies the rule violations for the quality rule that was added by the automation rule.

 As before, you can expand these new rule violation entries to see which records have failed the rules.

-In this tutorial, you have looked at tools available on the IBM Cloud Pak for Data platform that can be used to improve the quality of your data.
-You learned how to assign governance artifacts to your data and how to run analysis to calculate the data quality score for your data.
+In this tutorial, you looked at tools available on the IBM Cloud Pak for Data platform that you can use to improve the quality of your data.
+You learned how to assign governance artifacts to your data and how to run analyses to calculate the data quality score for your data.
 You identified and selected primary keys for your data assets and identified foreign key relationships between the data assets.
 You learned about the various kinds of rules that can be incorporated into your data quality project to ensure that your data is of the highest possible quality.
 You also looked through the different data quality dimensions to see what affects the quality score for a data asset.